-- Year 7 15-30min + reading fiction
+Year 7 - 15-30min + reading fiction

-- Year 8 20-30min + reading fiction
+Year 8 - 20-30min + reading fiction

+Year 9 - 30-45min + reading and/or revision

-- Year 9, 10 30-45min + revision
+Year 10 - 30-45min + revision

-- Year 11 45-60min + revision
+Year 11 - 45-60min + revision

-Guidelines on the expected duration of the homework should be indicated in Google Classroom when the homework is set.
+Guidelines on the expected duration of the homework should be indicated on G4S or Google Classroom when the homework is set.

-Homework will be usually set with a deadline of one week.
-Shorter pieces of homework may be given less time to complete, however, teachers should not expect work to be done by the next day.
-This allows students the opportunity to manage their time effectively with extracurricular activities and, with support of parents/ carers and form tutors, students will complete all homework set.
-Teachers have a high expectation that all students will complete their homework on time and to an acceptable standard.
-Arrangements will be made, when particular students fail to complete homework regularly, or homework is not of an acceptable standard, for them to remain in school to do the extra work.
+Homework will usually be set with a deadline of one week.
+Shorter pieces of homework may be given less time to complete; however, teachers should not expect work to be done by the next day.
+This allows students the opportunity to manage their time effectively with extracurricular activities and, with support of parents/carers and form tutors, students will complete all homework set.
+Teachers expect that all students will complete their homework on time and to a high standard.
+Where students fail to complete homework regularly, or homework is not of an acceptable standard, arrangements will be made for them to remain in school to complete outstanding work.